laurenebeckman/laurenbeckman/README.md

 🚀 I also like doing sidequests.
 (On here are some of them.)

-📖 every so often, I remember to write about them on my substack, but... currently I read (a lot), so I short form post on X instead.
+📖 every so often, I remember to write about them on my substack, but... currently I read (a lot), so I tend to post on X instead.

 📱 I'll get back to writing soon, but for now you can check out my social links and see what I'm usually up to.